lana-20/performance-testing/README.md

 Stress testing is one of the many different types of load testing.

-While load testing is primarily concerned with assessing the systems performance, the purpose of stress testing is to assess the availability and stability of the system under heavy load.
+While load testing is primarily concerned with assessing the systems performance, the purpose of stress testing is to assess the __availability and stability of the system under heavy load__.

 ### What is stress testing?
 Stress Testing is a type of load testing used to determine the limits of the system.
 The purpose of this test is to verify the stability and reliability of the system under __extreme conditions__.